 This was when I remembered the spy from BU.

-His name is Lawrence Martin-Bittman (formerly Ladislav Bittman).
-He is, undoubtedly, the most interesting man in the world (Sorry, Dos Equis).
+His name was Lawrence Martin-Bittman (formerly Ladislav Bittman).
+And to this day, I believe he was, undoubtedly, the most interesting man in the world (Sorry, Dos Equis).
 Bittman was the Deputy Commander of Disinformation for Czechoslovakia during the Cold War until he was forced to defect to the United States to avoid assassination after the Soviet invasion of his country in 1968.
-He’s written several books on disinformation, taught students how to avoid reporting on black propaganda (a hot topic now in the era of “alternative facts”), and currently paints watercolors in a studio in Rockport, MA.
+He penned several books on disinformation, taught students how to avoid reporting on black propaganda (a hot topic in this era of “fake news”), and went on to paint watercolors in a studio in Rockport, MA.

 And while I always knew the mystery I wanted to tell through Anastasia’s eyes, the manuscript I needed to write eluded me for years.
 The words you now see behind the gorgeous cover of my novel represent seven years of writing, editing, and rejection.
 This book has a long history, with more than one literary agent and several disappointing acquisition meetings.
 I’ve rewritten the first 100 pages more times than I care to remember: moving Anastasia’s love interest from his first appearance in the middle of the novel to his debut now in Chapter 1; adding a prologue to introduce Anastasia’s parents to the reader; cutting clues that felt like she was on a wild goose chase; adding more emotional depth to her loss and teenage interactions; and even changing life-and-death circumstances for a few secondary characters.
 But despite these drastic changes, Anastasia Phoenix remains the same person.
 And I mean that almost literally—Anastasia is a person.
 I’ve spent the past nine years with her (if you count the years since the book officially sold), and she and I hang out daily–how many people in your life can you say that about?
 While I’ve never been an author who believes in muses or thinks that a story is “channeled” through me (seriously, I wrote an essay about it here), I do oddly believe that Anastasia Phoenix and I have been on this journey together.
 We even have a theme song: